 There's still some kinks to work out, like creating a more comfortable fit, perfecting the ANR and adding more functionality to the gesture controls.
 Still, this is an impressive beginner's entry into a highly competitive sector that Alexa fans should give a listen or two.
-These are now AirPods killers, but the Echo Buds make our best wireless earbuds list for value.
+These are now AirPods killers, but the Echo Buds make our best wireless earbuds list on value.

-Amazon Echo Buds design
+Amazon Echo Buds review: Design

 They're not the splashiest earbuds I've ever seen, but the Echo Buds has an undeniable allure.
 I immediately wanted to caress the glossy caps, which is good, because that's where a lot of the earbuds' functionality lies (more on that later).
 The shiny plastic is a fingerprint magnet, but it stands out against the ring of matte black plastic that comprises the middle of the Buds before transitioning into high-gloss plastic.
 It's a very clean and metropolitan look along the lines of Amazon's other Echo products.